 The fix it solution can be downloaded from here.
 It is recommended to run it first before trying to install the security patch 977165.
 The Fix It solution will then report to you if the security patch can be installed or not on the computer system.

-You can use Microsoft Security Essentials, which is capable of detecting and removing the rootkit responsible for the blue screen of death that appear after patching the operating system.Related
+You can use Microsoft Security Essentials, which is capable of detecting and removing the rootkit responsible for the blue screen of death that seem after patching the operating system.Related